 Educator Resources

 AJ created these because she’s a school counselor first and an author second.
 She knows what actually helps students versus what just looks like it does.
 Everything here is grounded in real training and built to be useful in real classrooms.
 Use them, share them, send them under your own name.
-No credit required and nothing expected in return.
+No credit required, nothing expected in return.

 Teaching Guides